ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Mount targets for file shares
 {: #fs-share-mount-targets}

-Mounting is a process by which a server's operating system makes files and directories on a storage device available for users to access through the server's file system.
-To mount a file share on a virtual server instance or to use it in a Kubernetes cluster, you need the NFS mount path.
+Mounting is how a server's operating system makes files and directories on a storage device available for users to access through the server's file system.
+To mount a file share on a virtual server instance, a bare metal server instance, or to use it in a Kubernetes cluster, you need the NFS mount path.
 To create an NFS mount path, you need to create a mount target.

 A mount target for a file share is a network endpoint.
 When you create a mount target, an NFS mount path is created for the file share.
-You use the mount path to attach the file share to virtual server instances or Kubernetes clusters in the same region.
-Depending on the [access mode](#fs-mount-access-mode) you choose, you can restrict access to a share to a specific instance in the VPC or allow all the virtual server instances to mount the share.
+You use the mount path to attach the file share to server instances or Kubernetes clusters in the same region.
+Depending on the [security group](/docs/vpc?topic=vpc-using-security-groups) you choose, you can restrict access to a share to a specific instance in the VPC or allow multiple virtual server instances or bare metal servers to mount the share.

 If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets, one mount target for each VPC.

-After the mount target is created, you can SSH into the virtual server instance and attach the file share.
+After the mount target is created, you can remotely access your virtual server or bare metal server instance, and attach the file share.

 ### Mount target access modes
 {: #fs-mount-access-mode}